scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 (4) classify the result using a multi-class generalization of logistic regression, (5) compute the gradient by performing similar calculations but in reverse, and finally (6) add the gradients to the parameters.
-This program tests the use of BLAS routines and elementwise computations.
+This program stresses element-wise computations and the use of BLAS routines.

 .. _Figure 3:
 .. _Benchmark1: